codingteam/naggum/docs/usage.rst

     (call (assembly type-name method-name (argument types) return-type))

    Currently assembly name is ignored; only ``mscorlib`` methods can be called.
-   Static assembly function calls are not supported, but will be supported in future.
+   Static assembly function calls are not supported yet.

    Method argument and return types should be fully-qualified.